Kyoto University

 Lab Principle: All about images, toward the essence

 Image” refers not only to RGB photographs, but to any pattern that describes the features or state of an object or phenomenon.
-There are diverse forms of images that represent various aspects of the real world, such as depth images, spectral images, CT images, and MR images.
-In mathematics, “image” also means the set obtained by mapping a structure from one space to another through a function.
+There are diverse forms of images representing various aspects of the real world—such as depth images, spectral images, CT and MR images.
+In mathematics, “image” also means the set resulting from mapping a structure from one space to another via a function.

-In Image Informatics, we comprehensively study the structures, transformations, and representations of such “images,” which appear in various descriptive spaces through sensors and computational processes, to approach the fundamental essence of the target.
+In Image Informatics, we comprehensively study the structures, transformations, and representations of such “images,” which arise in various descriptive spaces through sensors and computational processes, aiming to approach the fundamental essence of the target.

-• Computational Imaging: An image is not the object itself, but a modality-dependent representation of certain aspects that depend on the method and conditions of observation.
+• Computational Imaging: An image is not the object itself, but a modality-dependent representation of certain aspects, determined by the method and conditions of observation.
 Observation can be regarded as “encoding,” while extracting fundamental patterns and structures can be seen as “decoding.”
 This process involves technologies such as optical design, electronics, machine learning, and optimization.

 • Understanding Motion and Deformation: Temporal changes in images are key to understanding and predicting phenomena.
-We use geometric and statistical approaches to model diverse types of change, such as motion constrained by skeletal structure or the dynamic deformation of clouds and biological tissues.
-Our goal is to achieve unified analysis of dynamic images in the real world.
+We use geometric and statistical approaches to model diverse changes—such as motion constrained by skeletal structure, or the dynamic deformation of clouds and biological tissues—aiming for unified analysis of dynamic “images” in the real world.

-• Visualization and Expression: Effective presentation requires careful design of perspective.
-By selecting the most relevant information and expressing it as the optimal “image,” we support discovery and better decision-making.
-We also explore new methods of delivering images, not only through 2D displays but also through 3D displays, 3D printers, and other modalities.
+• Visualization and Expression: Effective presentation requires careful design of “perspective.”
+By selecting and expressing only the most relevant aspects as the optimal “image,” we support discovery and better decision-making.
+We explore new ways of delivering images—not only through 2D displays, but also using 3D displays, 3D printers, and other modalities.

 for Prospective International Students